 Robert Carver is the founder of Studio Carver Architects in Carmel, California.
 A native New Yorker, Rob studied architecture at the University of California, Berkeley.
 He bought a hide-away in Big Sur in 1974.
 Since the early eighties he has specialized in coastal land use planning, the design of site specific homes, and the restoration of buildings of significant historic interest along the California coast.
 Recent commissions in restaurant, hospitality and retail are welcome additions for the busy atelier.
-He is past president of the Coast Property Owners Association of Big Sur and a founding board member and past president of Central Coast Lighthouse Keepers, Inc. He also was a volunteer firefighter for ten years and former member of the Advisory Committee to the Monterey County Planning Commission.
+He is past president of the Coast Property Owners Association of Big Sur and a founding board member and past president of Central Coast Lighthouse Keepers, Inc. He also was a volunteer firefighter for ten years and former member of the Land Use Advisory Committee to the Monterey County Planning Commission.
+Rob is currently serving on the County’s Permit Streamlining Task Force—further evidence of his eternal optimism.

 American Institute of Architects – Member since 2006